 I've still got a question about swimwear fitting, what can I do?

-We offer swimwear fittings in our New York store and we can also help you over the phone or via live chat.
+We offer swimwear fittings in our New York store and we can also help you over the phone, via live chat, or with a virtual fitting!
 Just get in touch via the contact details at the end of this page.
 We’d love to help you find something that you look and feel amazing in!